LiskArchive/lisk-nano/README.md

 ### Start

 Start the Electron client.
-Before staring you need to make sure the application is built.
+Before starting you need to make sure the application is built.
 If you need to built the entire application, run

 ```
 npm run build